nablarch/nablarch-document/en/application_framework/application_framework/libraries/log/failure_log.rst

   :local:

 In the framework, the failure log is output by the exception handler for each process architecture.
-The log is output in the application when a subsequent process is continued in the case of a failure during a batch process.
+The log is output in the application if a subsequent process is continued in the case of a failure during a batch process.

 Output policy of failure log
 --------------------------------------------------